TikToker who entered stranger’s home defends videos amid calls for his arrest

 He started to realise that every time he “upped the ante and did wilder videos” he would garner more online engagement – so that is what he continued to do.

-The 18-year-old said because he is an ethnic minority he believes “people are trying to slander me”, adding: “I’m a Black male doing these things and that’s why there’s such an uproar on the internet.”
+The 18-year-old said because he is minority ethnic he believes “people are trying to slander me”, adding: “I’m a Black male doing these things and that’s why there’s such an uproar on the internet.”

 He continued: “I don’t fake my pranks, but I always make sure to sort out the situation after if I feel like I went too overboard, but none of my pranks have malicious intentions behind them and most of the people in the pranks acknowledge that after I speak to them.”